2017, 2018 Subaru Impreza Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Subaru Impreza Prices - How Much is a Subaru Impreza?

-To avoid overpaying on a new Subaru Impreza, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Subaru Impreza, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 What's New for 2017?